luanpaschoal/docker-nifi/README.md

 ## Custom configuration

-NiFi's configuration is very complex, consisting of many separate file in more than a single format.
-So, providing pre-defined enviroment variables for every options and scenario is nearly impossible (specially when considering structured files like XMLs.)
+NiFi's configuration is very complex, consisting of many separate file in more than one format.
+So, providing pre-defined enviroment variables for every possible option and scenario is nearly impossible (specially when considering structured files like XMLs.)

-Yet, in order to leverage the deployment possibilies of this image, without depending exclusively on static configuration, an alternative is provided.
+Yet, in order to leverage the deployment possibilies of this image, without depending exclusively on static configuration, an alternative is available.

-You can provide config-file templates to be rendered at runtime by the image's entrypoint script.
-The advantage of it is to use user-defined enviroment variables, which may contain sensitive information, and let this to be  interpolated in runtime, instead of leaving this content statically set.
+You can provide config file templates to be rendered at runtime by the image's entrypoint script.
+The advantage of it is to provide some parameters via user-defined enviroment variables - which may contain sensitive information o vary quite frequently - letting them to be interpolated in runtime, instead of hardcoding those values in files.
 Besides it, users can provided their own template sets, which would take a given set of pre-defined enviroment variables for any scenarios, without having to modify the actual Docker image.

 All files with extension `.tpl` found in `opt/nifi/nifi-current/conf` will be rendered (output to the same path, with the same name without `.tpl` extension).